gonmmarques/aws-developer-getting-started/README.md

 ## Code used to complete the AWS Developer: Getting Started

-The scope of the course is to know more about AW, by creating an infrastructure in AWS.
+The scope of the course is to know more about AWS, by creating an infrastructure in AWS.
 It was built on AW services like:
 - IAM
 - CloudWatch
 - EC2